erasmus-without-paper/ewp-specs-api-mt-mobilities/README.md

 Summary
 -------

+**NOTE: This is an unstable version, being tested with the DG EAC.
+If you decide to implement the client side of this API, be aware, that until a stable version is released, this API can change to a large extent.**

 This document describes the **Mobility Tool+ Mobilities API**.
 It is assumed that this API is implemented by only one host managed by the Directoriate-General Education and Culture Unit (DG EAC) of the European Commission.